peachdocs/docs/en-US/howto/documentation.md

 NAMES = English,简体中文,Français
 ```

-Note that the first language, in both examples above, `en-US` will also be known as **default language**, any page that is not available in other languages, will present content in this language.
+Note that the first language, `en-US` in both of the examples above, will also be known as **default language**.
+Any page that is not available in other languages will present content in this language.

 ### Git Repository

-In production, you would use remote Git source as your documentation repository:
+In production, use remote Git source as your documentation repository:

 ```ini
 RUN_MODE = prod